 A vacation to Walt Disney World involves excessive amounts of walking.
 We usually average between 11-13 miles per day (and this is fairly typical).
-With that in mind, comfort should be the most important consideration when choosing what to pack to wear for your vacation.
+With that in mind, comfort should be the most important consideration when choosing what to pack for your vacation.

 In addition to comfort, imagine for a moment the number of photos that will be taken on this vacation.
 This is especially true if you have decided to spend $169 on the Memory Maker package (which I highly recommend) so that you can have photos with the entire family.
 So, in addition to being comfortable, you want to feel cute and sport your Disney pride.